No one likes dealing with a blocked toilet, so many choose to hire professionals to get the job done.

 They can usually be found in any hardware store, but if you need a quick fix, it is possible to make your DIY alternative at home: mix baking soda, vinegar, and hot water in a bucket to make it.

 Once you have your solution ready, pour it into the bowl and allow it to work its way into the pipes.
 As the answer is quite strong, it should break down any solid matter in the pipes causing the blockage.
-Additionally, it should be noted that this solution is better suited for organic matter, and other objects or hair will not be affected by it.
+Additionally, you should note that this solution is better suited for organic matter, and other objects or hair will not be affected by it.

 Common Causes Of A Blocked Toilet

-When dealing with a clogged toilet, it is good to identify what material is causing the blockage so you can employ the right method for freeing the pipes.
+When dealing with a clogged toilet, it is good to identify what material is causing the blockage to employ the right method for freeing the pipes.
 Some common sources of blockage in a toilet include:

 - A buildup of toilet paper